PalisadoesFoundation/talawa-docs/CONTRIBUTING.md

 ### GSoC
 If you are participating in the 2021 Summer of Code, please read more about us and our processes [here](http://www.palisadoes.org/gsoc/)

-### Community
+## Community
 There are many ways to communicate with the community.

 1. The Palisadoes Foundation has a Slack channel where members can assist with support and clarification.
-Visit [slack.palisadoes.org](http://slack.palisadoes.org) to join our slack channel.
+Visit the [Talawa GitHub repository home page](https://github.com/PalisadoesFoundation/talawa) for the link to join our slack channel.
 1. We also have a technical email list run by [freelists.org](https://www.freelists.org/).
 Search for "palisadoes" and join.
 Members on this list are also periodically added to our marketing email list that focuses on less technical aspects of our work.